-- Click Add, in the resulting screen (not shown). - Under Originating Location, select the location defined in Section 6.3 or ALL. - Under Routing Policies select one of the routing policies defined in Section 6.7. - Click Select button to save.
+- Click Add, in the resulting screen (not shown) - Under Originating Location, select the location defined in Section 6.3 or ALL - Under Routing Policies select one of the routing policies defined in Section 6.7. - Click Select button to save.

-The following screen shows an example dial pattern configured for the Avaya SBCE.
+The following screen shows an example dial pattern configured for the Avaya SBCE which will route the calls out to the Virgin Media network via network SBC A with fallback via network SBC B.